-Staff maintain a ratio no more than 1:4 infant and 1:8 preschool at all times, they visually count the children continually to confirm number of children present matches' attendance and reinforce the number by confirming with other staff in the room.
+Staff maintain a ratio no more than 1:4 infant and 1:8 preschool at all times, they count the children frequently to confirm number of children present matches' attendance.
 Staff do not accept children into their care over ratio, parents are required to wait for an additional staff.
 Mixed group ratios are posted in every room for mixed ratio times of the day.

-Staff visually counting the children is an ongoing practice, when they are in the room, when they leave the room and when they return to the room, staff are always aware of the number of children in their group.
-As children and staff prepare to leave a room/space they scan the room/area, confirm tracker matches number of children, children are visually counted as the last step before proceeding out and closing the door.
+Staff counting the children is an ongoing practice, when they are in the room, when they leave the room and when they return to the room, staff are always aware of the number of children in their group.
+As children and staff prepare to leave a room/space they scan the room/area, confirm number of children in their group before proceeding out and closing the door.